 Employers have to make compulsory superannuation contributions on behalf of most employees.

-It’s called Superannuation Guarantee (SG) and regardless of how big or small a business is, the contribution has to be made.
+It’s called superannuation guarantee (SG) and regardless of how big or small a business is, the contribution should be made if you're aged 18 or over1 and earning more than $450 before tax a month.

 If a fund can't contact a member, or they are an eligible member and their fund hasn't received a contribution to their account for five years, they are considered a 'lost member'.

-If a lost member's balance is $4,000 or less, the fund has to transfer the money to the ATO and that is known as ‘unclaimed super’.
+If a lost member's balance is $6,000 or less, the fund has to transfer the money to the Australian Tax Office and that is known as ‘unclaimed super’.
+You can claim unclaimed super at any time.

-You can search for your super by contacting the ATO, but Essential Super customers can now do it anytime using the CommBank app or NetBank.
-Simply logon, select your Essential Super account and tap ‘Consolidate my super’.
+You can search for any unclaimed super by contacting the ATO.
+Essential Super customers can also search anytime through the CommBank app or NetBank.
+Simply log on, select your Essential Super account and tap ‘Consolidate my super’.

 Before you jump in and consolidate, it makes sense to consider whether you can replace any insurance cover you will lose if you roll over, as well as any withdrawal fees from other super funds.